alvarogarcia7/blog_source/source/_posts/draft_jason-gorman-tdd-intensive-workshop.md

   - pair-programming
 ---

-20150412-150211 AGB

-Experience report on [Jason Gorman][jason-gorman]'s "[Test-driven development intensive workshop][workshop-link]" on the April 11th, 2015
+This is an experience report on [Jason Gorman][jason-gorman]'s "[Test-driven development intensive workshop][workshop-link]" on the April 11th, 2015

 I attended this training in the [Greenfell housing & training][training-place] in South Wimbledon, London SW19 1JZ.